Home » When is the buyer’s deposit at risk?

 Dear Phyllis,

-I am helping my aunt sell her La Crescenta home so she can move closer to my sister who lives in Oregon.
+I am helping my aunt sell her La Crescenta home so she can move closer to my sister, who lives in Oregon.
 Her neighbor is a semi-retired Realtor® and offered to list her home for a discounted commission.
 Her home sold and everything moved along.
-A week before closing the buyer changed their mind, because they don’t like my aunt’s location – her home is on a somewhat busy street.
+A week before closing, the buyer changed their mind because they don’t like my aunt’s location – her home is on a somewhat busy street.
 It seems to me that my aunt should be able to keep their $10,000 deposit.
 But her Realtor/neighbor says the only way to keep the deposit is to take them to mediation and arbitration.
 The buyer wanted to move in the day of closing, so my aunt and I have been diligently packing.
 When is the buyer’s deposit at risk ?
+Tina

 Dear Tina,

-If you have any additional questions please reach out to me at [email protected].
+If you have any additional questions, please reach out to me at [email protected].

 Leave a Reply